rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ---

+Did you hear the news?
+[Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/)!
+Love may be a strong word here, but with Rails 5.1, the option to compile JavaScript with Webpack and adoption of Yarn to manage JavaScript dependencies is welcome news for Rails developers hoping to level up their JavaScript tooling.

 This post describes the challenges we encountered while switching from Sprockets to [Webpack](https://webpack.js.org) to compile JavaScript for our Rails application, how we solved those issues, and what we learned along the way.

-While there's a lot of information out there about setting up Webpack for a new project, for those like us making the switch mid-project, with quite a bit of "Sprocket cruft" built up over several years of development, the path forward is not so clear.

-As we came to learn, that path is not so straightforward either.
+## First things first

 Before we get started:

-1. I am not a Webpack expert.
-However, I have been using Webpack for some time to [build this blog](https://github.com/rossta/rossta.github.com/blob/1064364d9d42867a1a02b5059ebb60eb0c912565/webpack.config.js), have [written about the subject before](https://rossta.net/blog/using-webpack-with-middleman.html), and have [contributed to Webpacker](https://github.com/rails/webpacker/commits?author=rossta), and so I'd like to think I've learned something about the subject.

-1. I am not attempting to convince you to ditch Sprockets for Webpack.
+1. This is not an attempt to convince you to ditch Sprockets for Webpack.
 [Giles already did that last year](http://gilesbowkett.blogspot.com/2016/10/let-asset-pipeline-die.html).
+Sprockets serves the needs of many projects well.
+That said, I have been using Webpack for some time to [build this blog](https://github.com/rossta/rossta.github.com/blob/1064364d9d42867a1a02b5059ebb60eb0c912565/webpack.config.js), have [written about the subject before](https://rossta.net/blog/using-webpack-with-middleman.html), have [contributed to Webpacker](https://github.com/rails/webpacker/commits?author=rossta), and generally enjoy using it.

 1. This is not a Webpack tutorial.
 I'll do my best to explain some Webpack concepts when relevant.
 I'll only touch on Webpack features relevant to our current application which means I'll leave out a bunch of stuff that might be important to your needs.
 We don't have a single-page application, nor do we use one of the currently popular frameworks like React, Angular, Vue, Ember, etc. We don't use code splitting or asynchronous modules.
-Webpack can bundle all kinds of assets, but we chose to migrate only our JavaScript assets in this first pass, primarily to limit scope.
+Webpack can bundle all kinds of assets, but we chose to migrate only our JavaScript assets for now, primarily to limit scope.

-1. This is not a guide on how to migrate from Sprockets to Webpack.
+1. This is not a general guide on how to migrate from Sprockets to Webpack.
 Many decisions we made along the way resulted from team preferences and norms that might have been handled differently in another context.
 Should you find yourself saying, *why on Earth did they do that?*, you either have a valid point or, quite possibly, I've omitted some pertinent info which I'll otherwise do my best to explain.

-That said, if you're also considering replacing Sprockets with Webpack, perhaps you can learn from our mistakes.
-This post may be most useful to the Rails developer who's interested to learn more about how Webpack can fit into the Rails ecosystem.
+That said, if you're working in a legacy Rails application and considering switching Webpack, perhaps you can learn from our mistakes.

-### Why switch?
+## Why switch?

-The asset pipeline has served us well.
-In many ways, it was revolutionary in the Rails community when it was first introduced in Rails 3.1.
+The asset pipeline was revolutionary in the Rails community when it was first introduced in Rails 3.1.
+It has served us well.

-In the mean time, JavaScript has exploded in popularity and the collective efforts of the community have given birth to a great number of advancements, including in the domain the Sprockets was originally created to solve.
+In the mean time, JavaScript has exploded in popularity and the collective efforts of the community has led to many improvements around tooling, including in the domain the Sprockets was originally created to solve.

-Here's a paraphrased list of reasons why we decided to switch:
+Given this context, here are a few reasons why we decided to switch, paraphrasing:

 * Sprockets is too slow, i.e., in development we don't want to run JavaScript compilation through our Rails process
 * We want to adopt ES6 sytax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)